-12. The fees related to HSA's importer licence are published on HSA's website.
-CNB does not charge any licensing fee or administrative charge.

-13. There are no deposit or advance payment requirements associated with the issuance of licences.
+- 12. The fees related to HSA's import licence are published on HSA's website.
+CNB does not charge any licensing fee or administrative charge. - 13.
+There are no deposit or advance payment requirements associated with the issuance of licences.

-14. For the import of controlled drugs, the licence, approval or authorisation is issued on a per consignment basis and is valid for six months from the date of issuance.
+14. For the import of controlled drugs, the licence, approval or authorisation is issued on a per consignment basis and is valid for 6 months from the date of issuance.
 There is no renewal for an import licence.

-CNB's importer licence is valid for three months and the validity may be extended by renewal.
+CNB's importer licence is valid for 3 months and the validity may be extended by renewal.

-15. There is no penalty for the non-utilisation of licence or a portion of it.
+- 15. There is no penalty for the non-utilisation of licence or a portion of it.

-16. Licences are not transferable without the approval in writing from the relevant authority.
+- 16. Licences are not transferable.

+- 17. Not applicable.